rikwatson/notes/fastlane.md

 xcode-select --install
 ```

-After Xcode & it's tools have been installed, `fastlane` itself can be installed (as a Gem).
+After Xcode & its tools have been installed, `fastlane` itself can be installed (as a Gem).

 ```bash
 sudo gem install fastlane --verbose